-- The Audit Review and Audit Storage functionality has to be provided by the environment and provide the authorized administrators with the capability to review the security relevant events of the TOE. - The Access Control Mechanisms has to be provided by the environment for files stored in the environment. - The environment provides Identification and Authentication for users for the cases where this is required by the TOE (The environment AND the TOE provide mechanisms for user authentication.
-See chapter 7.3 for more details). - The environment has to provide Time stamps to be used by the TOE. - The environment provides a cryptographic mechanism for hashing of passwords. - The environment provides residual information protection for memory which is allocated to the TOE.
+- The Audit Review and Audit Storage functionality has to be provided by the environment and provide the authorized administrators with the capability to review the security relevant events of the TOE. - The Access Control Mechanisms has to be provided by the environment for files stored in the environment. - The environment provides Identification and Authentication1 for users for the cases where this is required by the TOE (The environment AND the TOE provide mechanisms for user authentication.
+See chapter 7.3 for more details). - The environment has to provide Time stamps to be used by the TOE. - The environment provides a cryptographic mechanism for hashing of passwords.